 I spoke to an old school friend a few days ago and was very touched and inspired by her story.
 She was a good friend in school and had tough times due to challenging life situations.
 She got married early and had to leave studies but was successful at the job she was in.
 Life … Continue reading Her Tale Of Struggle, Victory And Inspiration

 Forgiveness is good not just for the person forgiven, but for the person who forgives.
 We often think of forgiveness as a kind, magnanimous act—an act of mercy or compassion extended to someone who wronged us.
-While that can be true, research over the past few decades has revealed enormous personal benefits to forgiveness as … Continue reading Why Practice Forgiveness?
+While that can be true, research over the past few decades has revealed enormous personal benefits to forgiveness as … Continue reading Why Should We Practice Forgiveness?

 It's essential to forgive yourself and others in order to release your guilt and decide to not allow it to suffocate you and your future opportunities.
 Forgiveness is not the same as acceptance of the hurt.
 It's about taking care of yourself so that you can move forward with your life without being controlled by … Continue reading The Heart Of Forgiveness